ndrammer/DMiniDumpWrite/README.md

 Uses [DInvoke](https://github.com/TheWover/DInvoke)  from [TheWover](https://github.com/TheWover) to invoke dynamically MiniDumpWriteDump function and dump LSASS process memory.

 It also uses DInvoke  for calling all the Native APIs needed.
+Dump is directly processed from memory to a compressed file to minimize detection using a callback function in MiniDumpWriteDump thanks to callback code in  [https://github.com/ricardojoserf/lsass-dumper-csharp](https://github.com/ricardojoserf/lsass-dumper-csharp)

 --------------------------